The Rundown

 CONS

-There are not many dog foods out there that are geared towards specific breeds, so the Royal Canin Breed Health Maltese Dry Dog Food does stand out.
-There are some big differences in ingredient quality and this dog food does contain grains that are generally considered to be lower quality and non-nutritious.
+There are not many dog foods out there that are geared towards specific breeds, so the Royal Canin Maltese Dry Dog Food does stand out.

 click to see more